Forklift Safety: Don’t Blame the Driver

 Pedestrians aren’t protected by design

-In fact, sometimes they are made more vulnerable than necessary by the way a plant is set up.
+In fact, sometimes people are made more vulnerable than necessary by the way a plant is set up.
 Create – and enforce – pedestrian crossing aisles and protective islands.
 When forklifts appear in unexpected places, the potential for accidents is multiplied.
 Enforcement may be more difficult than the establishment of these areas.
 Employees, both those who are on the ground and those who drive lift trucks, will resist restricted movement for safety’s sake when they are used to unrestricted access to every part of the facility.
 Traffic flow rules should be clear, visible, and routinely reinforced.
-Work cells should be shielded by metal guard rails.
+Work cells should be shielded by guard rails.
 Mark pedestrian routes, and enforce them.
 Consider an automated pedestrian control gate such as AisleCop for control of blind, limited-vision, or heavy-traffic crossing points.
 These gates are controlled by automatic detection systems that will keep them closed if a forklift is in the vicinity.

 Are speed limits posted and enforced?

 Often, the pressure to produce pushes forklift speeds up.
 In some post-accident audits, forklifts are moving at average speeds of 8 miles per hour – too fast in the context of a warehouse operation.
 OSHA does not set a speed limit, though.
 Instead, it says that “Under all travel conditions the truck shall be operated at a speed that will permit it to be brought to a stop in a safe manner.”
 What you have to figure out is that speed point.
 Remember, a slow-looking forklift is extremely dangerous due to its mass.
 Momentum = mass x velocity (Weight x Speed x 1.5.)
 That means that a fully loaded forklift at five miles per hour is rather similar in impact to a full sized car at 20mph.
 Nor can forklift brakes stop the vehicle in a timely manner.